Inslee chastises McMorris Rodgers over Israel, Ukraine, House speaker

 McMorris Rodgers voted in favor of the supplemental appropriations bill that passed on the House on Sept.
 28 that provided additional aid to Ukraine, a vote that divided House Republicans.
 She has been a consistent vote in favor of Ukraine aid, although she has joined her caucus in calling for more oversight in how that money is spent.

-VonEnde added that McMorris Rodgers has called on her Republican colleagues to quickly unite behind a new Speaker of the House.
+VonEnde added that McMorris Rodgers has called on her Republican colleagues to quickly unite behind a new speaker of the House.

 “While the governor engages in the ‘partisan gamesmanship’ he claims to be so appalled by, Cathy is proud to let her record on these issues speak for itself so she can get back to work for the people of Eastern Washington,” VonEnde wrote.